clam-project/wiko/docs/usage.md

 In the HTML mode, a link is created to a web page called `bibliography.bib.html` which is an aggregation of every .bib file it founds in the working directory.
 The `@cite` directive points to the proper entry.

+### Galleries

+The script `generate_gallery.py` turns a directory full of images into a gallery page.

+You must provide the following parameters:

+- Gallery page title
+- Output html file
+- Image dir
+- HTML skeleton
+- Number of columns
+- Thumbnail size (squared)

 ### Access to the wiki source code